 Obedience to the Eternal is repeated many times in Scripture, especially those of the apostle John.
 He is direct and blunt about sin, repentance and obeying God's law in verses such as 1John 2:4, 3:4, 3:22, 5:3 and 2John 5 - 6.
 The apostle Paul also states that the law is NOT done away with but still exists and is holy (Romans 7:12).
-Good works are an integral part of the life of a Christian (Ephesians 2:10).
+Good works are an integral part of the life of a Christian (Ephesians 2:10) and shows we are repentant.
 Paul let's us know that those who do not obey will not be in his kingdom (1Corinthians 6:9 - 10).

 Each of the Ten Commandments are repeated either exactly or with words conveying the same thing in the New Testament.
 These reiterated commandments from the Eternal show the standard against which repentance is needed.
 Please see our article entitled "Where are the Ten Commandments in the Old and New Testaments?" for more information.